Sanrambo/project5-travel-app/README.md

 ## API KEY
-For Geonames API: go to [GeoNames](https://www.geonames.org/) and request your own API key.
-The API key is your username For Weatherbit API: go to [Weatherbit](https://www.weatherbit.io/) and request your own API key.
+- Geonames API: go to [GeoNames](https://www.geonames.org/) and request your own API key.
+The API key is your username
+- Weatherbit API: go to [Weatherbit](https://www.weatherbit.io/) and request your own API key.
-For Pixabay API: go to [Pixabay](https://pixabay.com/api) and request for your own API key.
+- Pixabay API: go to [Pixabay](https://pixabay.com/api) and request for your own API key.
-For Country Flag API: no need, it depends on Weatherbit API.
+- Country Flag API: no need, it depends on Weatherbit API.

 ## Building Envoriments